vporton/carbon-flow/README.md

 The tokens that a given user holds in non-zero amounts are kept in a double linked list.
 This avoids considering zero-amount tokens when doing a transfer (to improve performance).

+The above solves the cheating by one of the lower parties trouble, as allows removal of a child token.
+However, if the hijacker or anyone else sells fake tokens at an exchange, this security measure does not work.
+So it is recommended to trader to limit their allocated funds at exchanges that they provide to exchange for my tokens to limit the damage.
+When a hijacking is found, the hijacking token should be removed from the list of children tokens ASAP to limit the damage.